EmilieAndreasen/cds-vis-assignments/Assignment_2/README.md

 | **Macro Avg**| 0.25     | 0.25   | 0.25     | 10000   |
 | **Weighted Avg**| 0.25  | 0.25   | 0.25     | 10000   |

-The neural network classifier also got an overall accuracy of 25% on classifying the images from the CIFAR-10 test dataset.
+The neural network classifier also got an overall accuracy of 25% on classifying the images from the 'CIFAR-10' test dataset.
 Additionally, like the logistic regression classifier, the performance metrics across the 10 different classes are rather low, consistently so, with the 'ship' and 'airplane' classes being the only ones to get above 0.30 in precision.

 **Loss Curve for Neural Network Training:**

 ![Loss Curve](./out/loss_curve_nnw.png)

 The loss curve above shows a clear decrease in loss score over the 1000 iterations, suggesting consistent learning and convergence during training.
-However, while the decrease from the initial loss value of 2.0 to 0.25 does mean that the model improved, in the context of the CIFAR-10 dataset it still indicates room for better model accuracy and performance.
+However, while the decrease from the initial loss value of 2.0 to 0.25 does mean that the model improved, in the context of the 'CIFAR-10' dataset it still indicates room for better model accuracy and performance.

 ## Discussion of Limitations and Possible Steps for Improvement
-The two scripts offer insights into the challenges and limitations associated with employing somewhat simple models for classifying images from a complex dataset like CIFAR-10.
+The two scripts offer insights into the challenges and limitations associated with employing somewhat simple models for classifying images from a complex dataset like 'CIFAR-10'.
+Yet, there are also some limitations present which should be considered.

-Firstly, both the logistic regression and the neural network classifiers got relatively low accuracies (25%).
+Firstly, both the logistic regression and the neural network classifiers got relatively low accuracies (i.e., 25%).
 Such performances are notably lower than the usual performances of more complex models used for classification tasks.
-Moreover, the CIFAR-10 dataset contains complex images with varied visual features, which can make it hard for simpler models to perform well.

-To possibly improve the models and their overall classification accuracy, the following should be considered:

-In terms of model complexity, the logistic regression model has proven to be limited in its ability to accurately classify images.
-Therefore, for future iterations of the script, more complex models should be considered.
+To possibly improve this, future iterations of the script could consider employing more complex models.
 For instance, convolutional neural networks (i.e., CNNs) could be implemented instead, as CNNs are designed to handle image data well.
 When considering the neural network and its improvement, future iterations should focus on experimenting with increasing the number of hidden layers and units (the current NN has one hidden layer with 64 units).

-Additionally, whether or not to employ data augmentation in future versions of the scripts should also be given thought.
-By augmenting the training data with various transformations such as flips, rotations, and colour adjustments (if greyscaling is disregarded) the models could become more robust, and thus likely improve their performance as well.
+Another limitation to consider is that the 'CIFAR-10' dataset contains complex images with varied visual features, making it challenging for simpler models to perform well.
+Therefore, incorporating data augmentation in future versions of the scripts should be considered.
+By augmenting the training data with various transformations such as flips, rotations, and colour adjustments (if greyscaling is disregarded), the models could become more robust and likely improve their performance.

 In short, while the current two scripts provide foundational approaches to image classification, it is most likely necessary to first address the above limitations and implement the suggested improvements before the scripts will perform with better effectiveness and accuracy.